jtsearle727/Hello-World/README.md

 2. B
 3. C

-Nested Lists = When making a list, indent with a tab and use an underscore line below your value to indicate indentation.
+Nested Lists = When making a list, indent with a tab and use an dash below your value to indicate indentation.
 - 1
-  _ 2
+  - 2
-    _ 3
+    - 3

 Footnotes = At the end of a line in need of a footnode add an up karat and a number in square brackets. <br\>
 Then, once you have that at the end of the line you need, create a seperate line starting with that and a colon to create your explanation.: